-The overarching goal of this study is to improve mechanistic understanding of the extratropical 530 mixed-phase cloud feedback.
-Our results help refine the current physical conceptualization of the 531 LWP feedback as more nuanced than simple phase change, involving impacts of higher adiabatic 532 cloud water content, weaker cloud liquid sinks such as the BF process, and indirect phase changes 533 moderated by precipitation processes (especially riming).
-Liquid and ice in mixed-phase clouds 534 are in a dynamic equilibrium with microphysical process efficiencies defining time-averaged phase 535 partitioning and its change with warming.
-These results are helpful for guiding efforts to constrain 536 mixed-phase parameterizations in GCMs through process-oriented diagnostics.
-In particular, the 537 effect of warming on the BF process, which is at the heart of mixed-phase cloud microphysics, 538 should be better understood and represented in GCMs (see Tan and Storelvmo 2016).
-In addition 539 to the BF process, the climatological LWP needs to be better constrained.
-Not only is it shown here 540 to be predictive of the LWP feedback, but also the radiative impact of increases in LWP is highly 541 dependent on the control state (Bodas-Salcedo et al. 2016, 2019).
-Finally, similar process-based 542 studies, especially among varying microphysics schemes, are vital, as cloud water source and sink 543 efficiencies define the mixed-phase cloud phase partitioning (Ceppi et al. 2016).
-Mixed-phase cloud 544 studies should show results at the process level to better conclude as to the driving mechanisms and 545 implications for climate sensitivity.
-Because of complex interactions in full GCMs when mixed-546 phase physics are perturbed (as in Tan et al. 2016; Frey and Kay 2018), idealized setups such as 547 that utilized here present a clean, complementary approach for elucidating causal relationships.
-548
+The overarching goal of this study is to improve mechanistic understanding of the extratropical mixed-phase cloud feedback.
+Our results help refine the current physical conceptualization of the LWP feedback as more nuanced than simple phase change, involving impacts of higher adiabatic cloud water content, weaker cloud liquid sinks such as the BF process, and indirect phase changes moderated by precipitation processes (especially riming).
+Liquid and ice in mixed-phase clouds are in a dynamic equilibrium with microphysical process efficiencies defining time-averaged phase partitioning and its change with warming.
+These results are helpful for guiding efforts to constrain mixed-phase parameterizations in GCMs through process-oriented diagnostics.
+In particular, the effect of warming on the BF process, which is at the heart of mixed-phase cloud microphysics, should be better understood and represented in GCMs (see Tan and Storelymo 2016).
+In addition to the BF process, the climatological LWP needs to be better constrained.
+Not only is it shown here to be predictive of the LWP feedback, but also the radiative impact of increases in LWP is highly dependent on the control state (Bodas-Salcedo et al. 2016, 2019).
+Finally, similar process-based studies among varying microphysics schemes (including those with more comprehensive treatments of cloud ice and ice nucleation) are vital, as cloud water source and sink efficiencies define the mixed-phase cloud phase partitioning (Ceppi et al. 2016).
+Mixed-phase cloud studies should show results at the process level to better conclude as to the driving mechanisms and implications for climate sensitivity.
+Because of complex interactions in full GCMs when mixed-phase physics are perturbed (as in Tan et al. 2016; Frey and Kay 2018), idealized setups such as that utilized here

 Acknowledgments.
-The authors acknowledge Nadir Jeevanjee and David Paynter for helpful feed back and Daniel McCoy for useful discussion.
+The authors acknowledge Nadir Jeevanjee, David Paynter, and three anonymous reviewers for helpful feedback and Daniel McCoy for useful discussion.
 M.E.F. was supported by award NA18OAR4320123 from the National Oceanic and Atmospheric Administration, U.S. Department of Commerce, and award AWD1005319 from the National Science Foundation.